We believe in original

 Every sculpture commissioned from ALBL Oberammergau is a custom-made, hand-carved original artwork: one of a kind – from sketch to final masterpiece.

-The maxim for our woodcarvings is perfect proportions, gentleness, serenity, peacefulness and authority in order to create something that is timeless.
+The maxim for our woodcarvings is perfect proportions, order and noble simplicity, peacefulness and authority due to create timeless artworks.

 Top-quality service for your project

 Agreeable contact and smooth, trusting communication are very important to us.
 We’ll be happy to invite you to get to know us personally in Oberammergau or in a live presentation via video conference.
 Our clients enjoy complete and all-round service for their projects.
 We offer church board members, art committees and partners for religious interior decoration comprehensive customer care.
 What distinguishes us, especially in the concept phase, is being a passionate sparring partner.
 Even in the very early stages of the construction phase, we support you when it comes to questions about design, feasibility and cost estimates for interior fittings.
 For every subject, we’re happy to provide individual image material or even work up preliminary sketches for initial concept ideas to give architects and liturgical consultants the best assistance in tendering situations.
 The start of every project is marked by an interview and our sketch process for final acceptance.
 Over the course of the project, we keep you up to date with photos of the intermediate stages.

 - Participation in concept phase

 - Support with tendering